-SRLF is a distributed, physically based model proposed by Arnold et al. (1998).
+The SRLF model is a distributed, physically based model proposed by Arnold et al. (1998).
 Model input requirements include DEM elevations and a time series of meteorological forcing data.
-The model has been widely used for studies of surface meltwater routing in the GrIS ablation zone (Willis et al., 2002;Banwell et al., 2012;Banwell et al., 2013;Arnold et al., 2014;Banwell et al., 2016; Levan et al., 2016; Levan
+The model has been widely used for studies of surface meltwater routing in the GrIS ablation zone (Willis et al., 2002; Banwell et al., 2012, 2013, 2016; Arnold et al., 2014; de Fleurian et al., 2016).
+The SRLF model uses Darcy's law to route meltwater flow through snow and Manning's equation to route meltwater flow over bare-ice surfaces.
+The present study focuses exclusively on the latter because satellite and UAV mapping revealed the surface of the Rio Behar catchment to be virtually all bare ice during the observational period (Smith et al., 2017).

-- 5 al., 2016;de Fleurian et al., 2016).
-The SRLF uses Darcy's law to route meltwater flow through snow, and Manning's equation to route meltwater flow over bare ice surfaces.
-The present study focuses exclusively on the latter, because satellite and UAV mapping revealed the surface of Rio Behar catchment to be virtually all bare ice during the observational period (Smith et al., 2017). - SRLF can be used to calculate meltwater travel time and thus to create UH.
-In accordance with Arnold et al. (1998), we calculated a meltwater flow velocity (v) for each pixel in the Rio Behar catchment (see Appendix I).
+The SRLF model can be used to calculate meltwater travel time and thus to create UH.
+In accordance with Arnold et al. (1998), we calculated a meltwater flow velocity (v) for each pixel in the Rio Behar catchment (see Appendix A).
 To compute meltwater travel time, a cost surface was created as 1/v, which was then used as one input raster and flow direction raster was used as another input to determine specific flow paths.
 The output raster gives travel time for each pixel.
 The SRLF UH was created by hourly binning the histogram of this travel time raster.

-15 4.5 Rescaled Width Function (RWF)
+4.5 Rescaled width function (RWF)

-The rescaled width function (RWF) is a conceptual runoff routing model that represents the total flow distance (L) in a catchment as a combination of an interfluve (hillslope in terrestrial settings) flow distance (L_h) and a channel flow distance (L_c), i.e., $L = L_h + L_c$.
+The RWF is a conceptual runoff routing model that represents the total flow distance (L) in a catchment as a combination of an interfluve (hillslope in terrestrial settings), flow distance (L_h) , and a channel flow distance (L_c) , i.e., $L = L_h + L_c$.
 The RWF is an improved version of the width function (WF).
-WF does not represent interfluve transport and therefore cannot be used for meltwater routing where interfluve flow is important (see Appendix II).
+The WF does not represent interfluve transport and therefore cannot be used for meltwater routing where interfluve flow is important (see Appendix B).
 If constant flow velocities are assumed for interfluve (v_h) and channel (v_c) zones, the travel time (t) for each pixel is the sum of interfluve travel time (t_h) and channel travel time (t_c) (Di Lazzaro, 2009).
 Consequently, catchment UH can be derived from the travel time, which is renamed the RWFUH (Singh et al., 2014).

-Determination of v_h and v_c is challenging because water flow velocities are difficult to measure on a catchment scale, especially for interfluve zones (Moussa, 2008).
-Although water flow velocities can be predicted theoretically for simple porous flow (Karlstrom et al., 2014), the field-measured IDC moulin hydrograph provides a good opportunity to directly calibrate v_h and v_c for a real-world melting ice sheet surface.
+Determination of $v{\rm h}$ and $v{\rm c}$ is challenging because water flow velocities are difficult to measure on a catchment scale, especially for interfluve zones (Moussa, 2008).
+Although water flow velocities can be predicted theoretically for simple porous flow (Karlstrom et al., 2014) and our more general derivation in Appendix C, the field-measured IDC moulin hydrograph provides a good opportunity to directly calibrate $v{\rm h}$ and $v{\rm c}$ for a real-world melting ice sheet surface.
 To achieve this, different combinations of v_h and v_c were used to create RWFUHs.
-These RWFUHs were then used to simulate direct hydrographs at the IDC terminal outlet moulin for comparison with the corresponding in-situ moulin hydrograph.
+These RWFUHs were then used to simulate direct hydrographs at the IDC terminal outlet moulin for comparison with the corresponding in situ moulin hydrograph.
 To evaluate performance between the simulated vs. observed moulin hydrograph, we used the Nash-Sutcliffe model efficiency (NSE) cost function (Nash and Sutcliffe, 1970).
-The NSE

-30 was calculated for each RWFUH and compared to the field-measured moulin hydrograph and the "optimal" v_h and v_c defined as the combination that maximize the NSE.
+The NSE was calculated for each RWFUH and compared to the field-measured moulin hydrograph and the "optimal" v_h and v_c defined as the combination that maximizes the NSE.

-4.6 Seasonal evolution of the supraglacial stream/river network
+4.6 Seasonal evolution of the supraglacial stream-river network